techiediaries/techiediaries/_posts/2020/laravel/2019-09-02-php-laravel-7-6-tutorial-crud-example-app-bootstrap-4-mysql-database.md

 You also need to be familiar with Linux/macOS bash where we'll be executing the commands in this tutorial.

-Familiarly with PHP is required since Laravel is based on PHP.
+Familiarly with PHP is required since Laravel 7 is based on PHP.

-For development I will be using a Ubuntu 16.04 machine so the commands in this tutorial are targeting this system but you should be able to follow this tutorial in any operating system you use.
+For development I will be using a Ubuntu 16.04+ machine so the commands in this tutorial are targeting this system but you should be able to follow this tutorial in any operating system you use.

-Laravel 6 PHP >= 7.2.0
+Laravel 6 requires PHP >= 7.2.0
+Laravel 7 requires PHP >= 7.2.5

-## Installing PHP 7.2
+## Installing PHP 7.2.5+

-Laravel v6 requires PHP 7.2 or above so you need the latest version of PHP installed on your system.
+Laravel 7 requires PHP 7.2.5+ or above so you need the latest version of PHP installed on your system.
 The process is straightforward on most systems.

 On Ubuntu, you can follow these instructions.